SU_A_08

 [i] When you left Syria, did you leave alone or with your family?

 [r] First I migrated alone with my uncle, then my family followed.
 We migrated in 2011, at the beginning of the civil war.
-The war was going on for a few months when my father decided to migrate so as not to live in a war zone.
+The war had been going on for a few months when my father decided to migrate so as not to live in a war zone.

 [i] Were you happy in your country?

 [r] Of course, we were happy.
-Everything was good and always peaceful.
+Everything was fine and it was always peaceful.
 People lived a comfortable life.
-There were no problems, especially not in the region where I was staying.
+There were no problems, especially in the region where I lived.
 It was a beautiful area, with friendly people, swimming pools and farms.
-It was very beautiful.
+It was very beautiful there.

 [i] Were there no political problems, religious problems or other problems?

-[r] There were some problems, but not big ones.
-For example, we had no freedom of opinion.
-People concentrated only on their lives, eating, drinking, studying and going out with their friends.
-It was not easy to improve yourself, make your big dreams come true, or talk about personal beliefs.
-My grandfather had many books and he wanted to build a large library in his house, but the government wouldn’t let him.
+[r] There were some problems, but not major ones.
+For example, we didn’t have freedom of expression.
+People just focused on their lives, eating, drinking, studying and going out with their friends.
+It wasn’t easy to improve yourself, realise your big dreams or talk about your personal beliefs.
+My grandfather had many books and wanted to set up a large library in his house, but the government wouldn’t allow it.

 [i] When you decided to migrate from Syria to Turkey, you migrated with your uncle, but your father, mother and brothers stayed in Syria, right?

-[r] Yes, my father wasn’t in Syria, but my mother and brothers were in Syria.
+[r] Yes, my father wasn’t in Syria, but my mother and brothers stayed in Syria.

 [i] Was your father in Turkey or Lebanon?